betsyjwolf/subgroup-effects/README.md

 ## Authors

-Betsy and Chris were Education Research Analysts at the [What Works Clearinghouse](https://ies.ed.gov/ncee/wwc/) before the attacks on the Institute of Education Sciences.
+Betsy and Chris were Education Research Analysts at the [What Works Clearinghouse](https://ies.ed.gov/ncee/wwc/) before nearly all staff at the Institute of Education Sciences were subject to a reduction in force as part of DOGE efforts to eliminate research and accountability across multiple sectors.
+The DOGE cuts have implications for both the public sector and the private sector, as many researchers in the private sector were also affected.

 ## Packages Used in this Project